 Anna Sui is one of New York’s most beloved and accomplished fashion designers, known for creating contemporary original clothing inspired by spectacular amounts of research into vintage styles and cultural arcana.
 Sui joined New York’s intensely creative cultural underground in the 1970s, forging important relationships in the worlds of fashion, photography, art, music, and design.
-Born in Detroit to Chinese immigrants, the career of Anna Sui is a classic American success story.
+Born in the suburbs of Detroit, the career of Anna Sui is a classic American success story.
 "You have to focus on your dreams, even if they go beyond common sense.
 How could this young girl from the suburbs of Detroit become a success in New York?
 It was always that dream," she says.

 Before the end of her senior high school year, she was accepted to Parsons School of Design in New York.
 After two years at Parsons, Anna styled with her friend Steven Meisel and designed for several sportswear companies before launching her first collection in 1981.
 Anna Sui's business continued to grow throughout the 1980s, and in 1991 with the help of her friends Naomi Campbell and Linda Evangelista she premiered her first runway show.